AntonFlorey/PolyZamboni/readme.md

 - Select pieces by left-clicking on them.
 - Move a selected piece by pressing `g`.
 Behaves similar to Blender's move operator.
 - Rotate a selected piece by pressing `r`.
 Behaves similar to Blender's rotate operator.
+- Change the build step number of a selected piece by pressing `f`.

 **Note:** Changes to the papermodel cuts will remove all existing page layout information.
 Make sure you are happy with your cuts and resulting pieces before you finalize the page layout.